helloimalemur/mayday/README.md

 ### 1. **Tracking and Alerts Overview**

-1. **Client Location Tracking**: Each client periodically sends its location to the backend.
+1. **Client Location Tracking**: Each client periodically sends its location to the backend, using "what3words" the location can be easily communicated verbally.
 2. **Alert Triggering**: Clients can trigger alerts based on certain conditions.
-3. **Notification of Nearby Clients**: When a client triggers an alert, nearby clients are notified.
+3. **Notification of Nearby Clients**: When a client triggers an alert, notify nearby clients and integrations such custom contacts or EMS services.

 ## prerequisites
     docker